bridgedb/vocabularies/README.md

 ## Updating

 If you know your update should take effect immediately, commit it to the `master` branch of this repo.
-Otherwise, commit it to another branch like `dev` and get confirmation regarding your proposed changes.
+Otherwise, commit it to another branch like `dev` and get confirmation regarding your proposed changes before merging them into `master`.

 The file `index.php` referenced above will automatically always display the latest version committed to `master`.